aearly1/Team-2/README.md

 Request type: POST
 Request Body:
 {
-    "recieverID": "5fdde841c77a572248510f5",
+    "recieverID": "5fdde841c77a572248510f5c",
-    "slotID": "5fdde841c77a572248510f5b"
+    "slotID": "5fdfc265685d492a48fbd303"
 }
-Response: Returns a mongoose record representing the newly created slot.
+Response: Returns a mongoose record representing the newly created request.
 Example:
+{
+    "_id": "5fdfcf033bfc780d309539d1",
+    "senderID": "5fdf4d1574d9742bd8705f42",
+    "recieverID": "5fdde841c77a572248510f5c",
+    "requestType": "replacement",
+    "status": "pending",
+    "replacementSlot": "5fdfc265685d492a48fbd303",
+    "__v": 0
+}

 NOTES:
 In order to replace a staff member for the ENTIRE day and not just a single slot, you will call this route for EVERY single slot of the day.

 "recieverID" is the object ID assigned by mongoose when the staff member object was created and placed in the staff member collection.
 It represents the staff member that the raplacement request is being sent to.

-"slotID" is the object ID assigned by mongoose when the slot object was created and placed in the slot collection.
-It represents the object id of the slot that te academic member is trying to find a replacement for.
+"slotID" and "replacementSlot" are the object ID assigned by mongoose when the slot object was created and placed in the slot collection.
+They represent the object id of the slot that te academic member is trying to find a replacement for.

 ---------------------------------------------------------------------------------